Harvesting Tips used in North America and other harvesting advice. (For Case IH combines)

 -Notes on Corn head settings in general: I want to do the best job I can with some of the dry corn this year.
 Do you have suggestions for Corn Head Settings?
 1. Make sure the head is running approximately 23 degrees in cutting position.
 The angle can be measured on the stripper plates (use a angle finder).
 If you run to flat angle, you will increase the amount of leaf material into the combine.
 If you run to steep, kernel loss counts will be higher due to gravity.
 2. Gathering chains can be run with a staggered pattern or a timed pattern.
 A staggered pattern will pick cleaner and might be useful in green sticky leaves.
 Running a timed pattern will pick dirtier, but will save a few kernels as the leaves will act as a broom to sweep kernels up into the head.
 Use this, if the leaves a very dry and kernels are dry.
 3. Check your stripper plate dimensions.
 The opening gap should be 1/8 inch wider at the back of the stripper plates, verses the front.
 The fixed side of the stripper plates have slots for adjustment ( I use sockets that have outside dimensions that are 1/8 inch different, as measuring tools).
 4. Know how to adjust your hydraulic deck plates.
 Tighten the deck plates until you see excessive material and upper stalk coming in, then, back your setting off a little.
 5. Run the right corn head speed in relation to your ground speed.
 The ears should snap on the stripper plates between ½ way and ¾ of the way up the deck plate as you observe from the cab.
 Adjust corn head speeds accordingly.
 6. This is a personal choice, but if your corn head auger height is adjustable, I like to raise the auger to just more than the thickness of a ear (with the kernels on).
 I like to see ears pushing ears in the auger trough.
 A lot of kernel damage can occur if the flighting is peeling the top two or three rows of kernels in half as the ear is delivered to the feeder opening (this can occur in very dry corn or very wet corn).
 Make sure the auger is positioned as rearward as possible (near the stripper plate).

--Hard Thresh Soybeans: This year I am running into a very hard thresh variety of soybeans.
-The pods at the bottom of the plant are very tight.
-Do you have other thoughts for more aggressive threshing?
-1. Make sure the physics of the combine are right.
+-Hard Thresh Soybeans: 1.
+Make sure the physics of the combine are right.
 The concaves must be level to the rotor and zero adjusted.
 The pinch point must also be right.
 On the newer 88 series, the pinch point should be 11 to 12 bars down from the left (crossbars of concave).
 It is also known as the 7:30 position as if looking from the back to forward.
 On flagship combines, the pinch point is at the 6:00 position and maybe 1 bar to the left of bottom 6:00 o’clock position.
 2. Another trick is to use 1 small wire concave.
 On 88 series, you can put it in the very front followed by the two normal large wire concaves.
 On flagship, you can install a small wire in number 1 right position.
 This will help in getting out those very hard to thresh pods.
 3. Go to the settings tab on this website to review the cheat sheet settings for soybeans.
 Adjust to your variety.

 -Side Work Lights (lights mounted on mirrors): I want to turn on the side work lights for harvesting during the night – How do I turn them on?
 The side work lights can be turn on for night harvest.
 Simply make sure your main lighting rocker switch is in the field mode position.
 Then, simply move the turn signal switch momentarily up or down and back to neutral.
 Moving the turn signal as in a right turn momentarily and back to neutral will turn on the right light.
 Moving the turn signal to momentarily to left turn and back to neutral will turn on the left light. (new 88 series and 20 series.)